GreatAuk/plugin-web-update-notification/packages/core/README.md

 1. first load page.
 2. poll (default: 10 * 60 * 1000 ms).
 3. script resource loading failure detected (404 ?).
-4. when the browser window is refocus or revisible.
+4. when the tab page is refocus or revisible.

 ## Why